scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

       \end{table*}

+A majority of work published in workflow scheduling will use workflows generated using the approach laid out in :cite:`bharathi2008`.
+The five workflows described in the paper (Montage, CyberShake, Epigenomics, SIPHT and LIGO) had their task run-time, memory and I/O rates profiled, from which they created a WorkflowGenerator tool [#]_.
+This tool uses the distribution sizes for run-time etc., without requiring any information on the hardware on which the workflows are being scheduled.
+This means that the characterisation is only accurate for that particular hardware, if those values are to be used across the board; testing on heterogeneous systems, for example, is not possible unless the values are to be changed.

+This is dealt with in varied ways across the literature.
+For example, :cite:`rodriguez2018` use the distributions from :cite:`bharathi2008` paper, and change the units from seconds to MIPS, rather than doing a conversion between the two.
+Others use the values taken from distribution and workflow generator, without explaining how their run-time differ between resources :cite:`abrishami2013,malawski2015`; Malawski et al. generate different workflow instances. using parameters and task run-time distributions from real workflow traces, but do not provide these parameters :cite:`malawski2015`.
+Recent research from :cite:`wang2019` still uses the workflows identified in :cite:`bharathi2008,juve2013`, but only the structure of the workflows is assessed, replacing the tasks from the original with other, unrelated examples.

-The cost generation method used by SHADOWGen is a normalised-cost approach, in which the values calculated for the run-time, memory, and I/O for each tasks is derived from the normalised size as profiled in :cite:`juve2013` and :cite:`bharathi2008`.
+SHADOWGen differs from the literature by using a normalised-cost approach, in which the values calculated for the run-time, memory, and I/O for each tasks is derived from the normalised size as profiled in :cite:`juve2013` and :cite:`bharathi2008`.
 This way, the costs per-workflow are indicative of the relative length and complexity of each task, and are more likely to transpose across different hardware configurations than using the varied approaches in the literature.

 .. math::